Choosing your wool to spin, you’ve got a huge number of choices! How do you know what to look for to find the wool that will work the best for you?

 Is Spinning Your Own Yarn Worth It? goes over the math of buying vs making wool yarns.

 If you are completely new to spinning, a flat out beginner, go with an easy to spin medium wool like Corriedale.
-I would order this bag of Corriedale roving, it’s less than $20, and get to work!
+I would order this bag of Corriedale combed top, it’s less than $20, and get to work!

 I know that there are a ton of really neat wools out there for you to choose from, but trust me on this one, go with Corriedale at first.